 Finishing

-Before applying varnish, the artisans dip the walking-canes in a liquid called aguada, made with water and dark ink dust.
-This process, besides covering the pores, gives the walking-canes a darker or lighter shade.
-The varnishes used in the final finishing process are also made by the artisans and applied in three layers.
+Before varnishing, the craftsmen dip the canes in a liquid called “aguada”, made with water and dark paint powder.
+This procedure, in addition to working almost like a pore mask, gives the canes darker or lighter tones.
+The varnishes used in the final stage of finishing are also produced by artisans, and are applied in three coats.

 BENGAL MODELS